bldevries/blackhole_geodesic_calculator/README.md

 ## How it works - math!
 If you are interested in a rundown on the maths (I tried to keep it to a level that you only need some (vector) calculus and linear algebra to follow the concepts), have a look here: [The_math_and_physics_behind_curvedpy.ipynb](tutorials/The_math_and_physics_behind_curvedpy.ipynb)

+So lets start with Newtons second law.
+In flat space the motion of bodies (in the classical limit) is described by the second law of Newton:

+$$
+\frac{d^2 x}{dt^2} = F/m
+$$

+Where F is the net force acting on the body, m is the body's mass and x is the location of the body.
+If no force is acting on the body this reduces to:

+$$
+\frac{d^2 x}{dt^2} = 0
+$$

+Which states that the velocity of the body is constant and $x(t)$ is a linear function of time.
+Or in other words, the body follows a straight line.

 For the code I have implemented I have used techniques from several peer-reviewed paper, among which:
 * <a href="https://arxiv.org/abs/1801.10452" target="_blank">Bronzwaer et al 2018: https://arxiv.org/abs/1801.10452 </a>